vre-hub/vre-hub.github.io/src/pages/index.md

 3. **[Reana cluster](/docs/reana)**
 4. **[Notebook service](/docs/notebook)**

+## Developers

-If you want to deploy the VRE on your own infrastructure, of you want to submit an issue to help us improve the platform, please follow the [developer documentation](/docs/developer).
+If you want to deploy the VRE on your own infrastructure, or if you want to submit an issue to help us improve the platform, please follow the [developer documentation](https://vre-hub.github.io/docs/tech-docs/home#how-to-contribute).

 ## Contact
 To contact the CERN VRE team with questions, doubts, problems accessing the meetings Indico category or the monitoring dashboards, please join the **[Mattermost channel](https://mattermost.web.cern.ch/signup_user_complete/?id=zqaa9p5fqfd9bnnc64at4b5aye&md=link&sbr=su)**.
 For more formal requests, i.e. conferences, webinars and events presentations, please email us at *escape-cern-ops 'at' cern.ch*.

 ## Join the community
-There are two recurrent meetings open to all scientists/researchers/developers interested in the VRE.
+There are is a recurrent meetings open to all scientists/researchers/developers interested in the VRE.

 - The **VRE working-group monthly meetings** are intended for developers and system administrators who are supporting scientific infrastructures.
 They constitute an informal space to stimulate discussion and keep all the members up to date with the latest news and hot topics on the development and deployment of tools and services within the broad field of scientific analysis platforms.
 Join [here](https://indico.cern.ch/category/17065/).
-- The **VRE users bi-weekly meetings on Tuesdays at 14 CET** are intended for users of the VRE who are experiencing technical issues, want to learn more about the VRE deployment, are in need of extra resources or want their software to be included in the VRE.
-Join [here](https://indico.in2p3.fr/category/1033/).

 ## Resources
 - Gazzarrini, E., Garcia, E., Gosein, D., Vendrell Moya, A., Kounelis, A., and Espinal, X., “The Virtual Research Environment: towards a comprehensive analysis platform”, <i>arXiv e-prints</i>, 2023. [doi:10.48550/arXiv.2305.10166](https://arxiv.org/abs/2305.10166).